Structure of NA64SW project¶

 Plug-ins are meant to be loaded at the runtime.
 Each plugin brings extensions of certain types that meant to be added in the framework to extend the following software capabilities:

-handler entity represents a single and usually extremely simple event processing procedure.
+- handler entity represents a single and usually extremely simple event processing procedure.
 Best way to think of it as of simple standalone program capable to access, add and modify any data within an event.
-Interface required by data processing component (
+Interface required by data processing component ( - na64dplibrary).
+Interface provided by- handlersand- exp-handlerslibraries.

 Core libraries of NA64sw package as components and some extensions provided in the default